-If dogs are man's best friend, some of those men must design video games.
-The games that usually have dogs in them fall under two different categories.
-Either Adventure/Action games that use an NPC dog as a gameplay device, or sim oriented games where you're interacting with a dog.
+The games that usually have dogs in them fall under two main categories.
+Either action-adventure games that use an NPC dog as a gameplay device, or simulation-oriented games where players interact with a dog.

 Dogs as an ally